FULLMETAL ALCHEMIST (isn't mine)

 Genre: slightly caustic WAFF

 Warning: Takes place post-anime series and has SPOILERS for same.
-Note that I said anime
+Note that I said anime and not manga.

 Characters: Ed and Hohenheim